jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

   <img src="/assets/IMG_2910.jpeg" width="350" />
 </a>

-To build a security camera, the simplest device will be a Raspberry Pi, The Pi is a handy little device for many edge use cases.
+The simplest device for building a security camera is a Raspberry Pi, which is a handy little device for many edge use cases.
 Each Pi has at least one camera port, up to four USB ports, and 40 GPIO pins.
 We can use those ports and pins to extend the Pi with video cameras, microphones, speakers, or sensors.
 For the Object Detection application, I recommend Raspberry Pi 5 since the application uses Convolutional Neural Networks (CNN) to detect objects, which requires some computation power.
 Raspberry Pi runs Pi OS, a Debian Linux.

 Besides Raspberry Pi, the Pi Foundation also releases four types of Pi Cameras.
 Two are NoIR versions, meaning No Infrared filter, which lets it see in the dark but takes odd pictures during the daylight.
 Two Pi cameras have a wide field of view (FoV).
 I like the "wide" version due to its wide angle, but it is slightly pricy compared to the Pi standard cameras.
 The wide-angle version is $35 vs $25 for the standard one.
 You can find many generic brands on Amazon if a wide angle is not critical to your use case.
-They are a drop-in replacement for the standard Pi Camera; and some are as low as $8.
+They are a drop-in replacement for the standard Pi Camera; some are as low as $8.

 Instructions on installing the Pi camera on the Raspberry Pi can be found [here](https://youtu.be/GImeVqHQzsE).